Valley-peak modulation in phase space: a law-invariant VPM and its theta-function structure: H-invariance via phase-space transformation

-If one wants a read-noise diagnostic invariant to $H$ (and thus the latent integer count $K$), a natural operation is reduction modulo $1$ electron.
-A convenient smooth representation of ``mod $1$'' is the unit-circle embedding $y\mapsto e^{i2\pi y}$, which identifies real values that differ by integers since $e^{i2\pi (n+y)}=e^{i2\pi y}$ for any $n\in\Bbb Z$.
+yielding $K$ up to some error defined by the read noise.
+If one wants a read-noise metric invariant to $H$ (and thus removes the latent integer count $K$), a natural operation is reduction modulo $1$ electron.
+A convenient smooth representation of ``mod $1$'' is the unit-circle embedding $y\mapsto e^{i2\pi y}$, which identifies real values that differ by integers since $e^{i2\pi (n+y)}=e^{i2\pi y}$ for any $n\in\mathbb Z$.

 Using this observation we define